Tampa General Hospital

 The H. Lee Moffitt Cancer Center and Research Institute

-12902 Magnolia Drive - Tampa, FL 33612 - (View website
+12902 Magnolia Drive Tampa, FL 33612

 The James A. Haley Veterans Administration Hospital

-12901Bruce B. Downs Blvd. - Tampa, FL 33612 - (View website
+12901 Bruce B. Downs Blvd.
+Tampa, FL 33612

 The mission statement of the James A. Haley Medical Center and Clinics is to strive for excellence as a primary, secondary, and tertiary academic health care center.
-The hospitals aspire to providing high quality health care to the patient population which is timely, compassionate, and comprehensive with continual benefits and services to eligible individuals in an efficient, ethical manner.
+The hospital aspires to providing high quality health care to the patient population which is timely, compassionate, and comprehensive with continual benefits and services to eligible individuals in an efficient, ethical manner.
 This includes a full range of preventative, rehabilitative and extended care and promotes a broad base of research and education.
 The training faculty at the V.A. hospital consists of four orthopaedic surgeons who will devote their professional time to teaching general orthopaedics.

 All Children's Hospital

-801 6th Street South - St. Petersburg, FL 33701 - (View website
+801 6th Street South St. Petersburg, FL 33701

+All Children’s Hospital located in St. Petersburg, Florida, just over 30 miles from the University of South Florida main campus.
+All Children’s Hospital is the leading center for pediatric treatment, education and research.
 All Children’s provides specialized care for children of all ages, from newborns through teens.
 It is one of the two freestanding children’s hospitals in the state of Florida, and the only on Florida’s west coast.
 More than 200 pediatric specialists and sub-specialists provide state-of-the-art medical and surgical care for children.
 The faculty works closely with specially trained nurses, therapists, pharmacists and other caring professionals who understand the medical, social and emotional needs of each stage of childhood and adolescence.
 The All Children’s Hospital is recognized nationally as an outstanding clinical center in many other areas including: pediatric cancer, neonatology, immunology, cystic fibrosis, cardiology and cardiovascular surgery, neurosurgery, genetics, cleft palate and craniofacial disorders.

 Shriners Hospital for Children

-12502 Pine Drive - Tampa, FL 33612 - (View website
+12502 Pine Drive Tampa, FL 33612

-Shriners Hospitals for Children are actively involved in orthopaedic research and have been pioneers in some of the most advanced techniques for the treatment of these conditions.
-Shriners serve as major referral centers for complex and highly specialized orthopaedic treatments for children.Shriners Hospitals have been actively engaged in clinical research from the beginning, but in the early 1960s, the Shriners began earmarking funds for basic and clinical research.
+Shriners Hospital for Children is actively involved in orthopaedic research and have been pioneers in some of the most advanced techniques for the treatment of these conditions.
+Shriners serve as major referral center for complex and highly specialized orthopaedic treatments for children.Shriners Hospitals have been actively engaged in clinical research from the beginning, but in the early 1960s, the Shriners began earmarking funds for basic and clinical research.
 Since that time, Shriners Hospitals have been at the vanguard of orthopaedic and burn research.